liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 | from | string | "Neill"  |
 | text | string | "hi CYF! |

-## A note on security

-There is intentionally no security or ownership of messages - anyone can delete one or all messages on your server.

-This is a big topic for further study.
-We won't try to cover it in this challenge.

 ## Start by remixing our example server

 - Remix [this server on glitch -